Valsalva maneuver

 The Valsalva maneuver is performed by a forceful attempt of exhalation against a closed airway, usually done by closing one's mouth and pinching one's nose shut while expelling air, as if blowing up a balloon.
-Variations of the maneuver can be used either in medical examination as a test of cardiac function and autonomic nervous control of the heart (because the maneuver raises the pressure in the lungs), or to clear the ears and sinuses (that is, to equalize pressure between them) when ambient pressure changes, as in scuba diving, hyperbaric oxygen therapy, or air travel.
+Variations of the maneuver may be used either in medical examination as a test of cardiac function and autonomic nervous control of the heart (because the maneuver raises the pressure in the lungs), or to clear the ears and sinuses (that is, to equalize pressure between them) when ambient pressure changes, as in scuba diving, hyperbaric oxygen therapy, or air travel.

-A modified version is done by expiring against a closed glottis.
-This will elicit the cardiovascular responses described below but will not force air into the Eustachian tubes.
+A modified version is executed by expiring against a closed glottis.
+This will elicit the cardiovascular responses described below, but will not force air into the Eustachian tubes.

 History

-The technique is named after Antonio Maria Valsalva, a 17th-century physician and anatomist from Bologna whose principal scientific interest was the human ear.
-He described the Eustachian tube and the maneuver to test its patency (openness).
+The technique is named after Antonio Maria Valsalva, a seventeenth-century physician and anatomist from Bologna whose principal scientific interest was the human ear.
+He described the eustachian tube and the maneuver to test its patency (openness).

 Physiological response

-Blood pressure (systolic) and pulse rate during a normal response to a Valsalva maneuver.
-Forty-millimeter mercury pressure is applied at 5 seconds and relieved at 20 seconds.
+Blood pressure (systolic) and pulse rate during a normal response to a Valsalva maneuver, forty-millimeter mercury pressure is applied at 5 seconds and relieved at 20 seconds.

 The normal physiological response consists of four phases.